 Partners are usually welcome.
 That means that most Norwegians will attend two or more of these events during December, or possibly even in late November.

-These communal gatherings are an important part of Norwegian culture and traditional food is often served.
+These communal gatherings are an important part of Norwegian culture.
+Traditional food (more on that later!) is often served.
 Large amounts of alcohol are consumed and normally followed up with a late-night party (with the exception of school julebords of course!)

-Perhaps the most common Christmas dish is ribbe, seasoned pork belly served with sauerkraut and redcurrant sauce.
-Pinekjøtt, mutton ribs, is popular in the western counties, as is cod, while lutefisk is commonly eaten in the run-up to Christmas.
+Perhaps the most common Christmas dish is ribbe, which is simply seasoned pork belly.
+It's usually served with sauerkraut and redcurrant sauce.
+Pinekjøtt (mutton) is popular in the western counties, as is cod or other fresh fish.

-In the run-up to the festive period, most breweries release juleøl, Christmas versions of their beers, commonly darker and spicier than their regular brews.
+In the run-up to the festive period, most breweries release batches of juleøl.
+These are Christmas versions of their beers, most usually darker and spicier than their regular brews.